I’m proud of you, Hikaru.

 “And you know I can’t cure it,” I say.
-“Even if I submitted to you, one day I’m still going to die.
+“Even if I submit to you, one day I’m still going to die.
 I’m sure I have far less years ahead of me than behind.”

 “…What?” she whispers, eyes growing large.
 “You’ve scarcely been here for the blink of an eye.”

 “You know humans don’t live long.
-If I’m even halfway through my life, I’ll die a very old man.
+If I’m halfway through my life, I’ll die a very old man.
 Although with the difficulties I’ve faced…I’m lucky to even have been alive for this long.”

 “Don’t say that…”